Welcome to the Kansas Oil Museum!

-All ages are invited to come and visit our large indoor exhibit hall and 10-acre outdoor area.
+All ages are invited to come and visit our large indoor exhibit hall and 10-acre outdoor area!

 Indoors you will experience the story of:

-The Kansas Flint Hills
+- The Kansas Flint Hills

-Butler County, Kansas
+- Butler County, Kansas

-The science of oil exploration and production
+- The history and science of oil exploration and production

-See how "black gold" was (and is) extracted from deep within the earth, using this massive and powerful equipment.
+- Oil Field Equipment from the past 100+ years, restored and operated during special events and tours.
+See how "black gold" was (and still is) extracted from deep within the earth, using this massive and powerful equipment.

+- Historic Oil Boom Town, furnished as if the town's inhabitants had never moved on.
 These oil boom towns operated as divisions of the oil companies, and were under the authority of company officials.
-Developed in response to oil strikes, these oil communities had their own stores, company offices, schools and entertainment.
+Developed in response to oil strikes, these oil communities had their own stores, company offices, schools, and entertainment.